Allentown, PA Bankruptcy Attorney

 Chapter 7 Bankruptcy

 Chapter 7 bankruptcy is a fast-moving process which is often completed in four to six months.
 Chapter 7 is also called liquidation, because some debtor assets may be sold off to creditors as a way to help cover their debts.
 However, many debts can be erased in Chapter 7, including medical bills, credit card bills, and utility bills.
 Chapter 7 bankruptcy is based on financial need.
-If you have a home, you can keep it depending on legal tests your attorney can analyze prior to your filing.

 Chapter 13 Bankruptcy